NethermindEth/el-node-spec/docs/docs/backup/backup.md

 ## Commit container

-Commit container changes into an image is the first step to backup a service.
+Committing container changes into an image is the first step to backup a service.
 The procedure to do it is the following:

 1. Stop the docker container that you want to backup
   ```shell